Actindo-AG/Documentation/DataHub/UserInterface/02f_Settings.md

   Name and username of the user who created the language.

 - ![Add](/Assets/Icons/Plus01.png "[Add]") (Add)
   Click this button to create a language.
-The *Create Language* view is displayed.
+The *Create language* view is displayed.